Homosexuality and bisexuality

 between consensual adults in private.
 Six predominately Muslim countries execute persons who have engaged in same-gender consensual sex.

-Other laws have been passed to restrict hate speech and hate crimes in various countries against persons of all sexual orientations and gender identities.
+In more tolerant countries, laws have been passed to restrict hate speech and hate crimes in various countries against persons of all sexual orientations and gender identities.

 Some commentators attempt to generate fear in the U.S. by describing hate speech laws that exist in Canada and in some European countries.
 They imply that if hate crime laws are passed in the U.S., that they will be used to restrict hate speech.
 These fears are groundless because the First Amendment to the U.S. Constitution guarantees freedom of speech, including hate speech.
 Also, some commentators imply that hate crimes laws are created to protect lesbians, gays, and transgender persons.
 Actually, they protect everyone from violence motivated by hatred of the victim's sexual orientation or gender identity, whether they be heterosexual, bisexual, homosexual, cisgendered, transgender or transsexual.